ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 });
 {% endhighlight %}

-### need the index and the array itself?
+### Need the index and the array itself?
 Its got you covered
 {% highlight js %}
 //can perform the same, but cannot use break and continue console.log('\nforEach');